-Advance refundings represented 27% of municipal bond market activity in 2016 and 19% in 2017.
-Additionally, the TCJA decreased the overall corporate tax rate from 35% to 21% and eliminated other tax incentives that could impact overall demand for municipal bonds.
+Furthermore, in addition to eliminating tax-exempt advance refunding, the TCJA decreased the overall corporate tax rate from 35% to 21% and ended other tax incentives that could impact overall demand for municipal bonds.
 Market experts are keeping a keen eye to see how the market will react to possibly reduced supply, less demand due to corporate tax changes, or perhaps increased demand by individuals who are looking for tax exempt products to help alleviate tax exposures due to new state and local tax deduction limits.
 Governments should be aware of these market dynamics as they consider going to market and determine appropriate action with consultation of outside professionals.

-RESTORE ADVANCE REFUNDING BONDS
+RESTORE TAX-EXEMPT ADVANCE REFUNDING BONDS

-Reinstate authority to issue tax-exempt advance refunding bonds.
+Urge Congress to reinstate the authority to issue tax-exempt advance refunding bonds.

-- 10-year revenue effect estimated at ~$17 billion.
+- 10-year revenue effect estimated at ~$9 billion.